dengjon/traffic-simulation/README.md

 # Introduction
 This repository is created for beginners to implement traffic flow simulation and the main part of this repository is under development.

+This repository is **under development !!!**.
+If you unfortunately find it, just go away and **don't waste time on it**!

 # Code structure

-`platoon-control`: Single-lane platoon simulation with IDM.
+`platoon-control/`: Single-lane platoon simulation with IDM.

 `traffic flow/`: Multi-lane traffic flow simulation with IDM car-following model and MOBIL lane-changing model.